 - Sam’s Club Holidays (no business hours): New Year’s Day, Easter, Thanksgiving, Christmas

 Winner: Costco.
 Without getting full PTO details and insurance costs, it’s difficult to fully compare the benefits package between the two.
-But when it comes to pay (at least in the samples that have reported their pay to a 3rd party), Costco is the clear winner, with cashiers making almost 50% more and stock staff making about 25% more, on average, than their Sam’s Club counterparts.
-It’s also been said that Costco pay increases happen more frequently and there is a much higher cap than with Sam’s Club/WalMart employees.
+But when it comes to pay (at least in the samples that have reported their pay to a 3rd party), Costco is clearly the winner, with cashiers and stock staff making more, on average, than their Sam’s Club counterparts – though the gap has closed in recent years.
+It’s also been said that Costco pay increases happen more frequently and there is a much higher cap than with Sam’s Club/Walmart employees.
 Additionally Costco employees don’t have the potential to get drawn into extended morning and Saturday hours as Sam’s Club employees do, or 3 additional holidays to work (Memorial, Independence, and Labor Days).
 And then there’s reputation.
-Costco has been said to treat employees very well, while WalMart has a long history of the opposite (and only just recently raised employees to the $10 pay level).
+Costco has been said to treat employees very well, while Walmart has a long history of the opposite.

 If the name of the game is saving money and you don’t care too much about the ingredients in the foods that you put into your body, you may be able to save some money at Sam’s Club.
 And you may have a little more luck finding the product type you are looking for.
 Sam’s also gets the nod in hours of operation and membership cost ($10 savings per year).